Holiday air travel tips for autistic people and their families

 A little planning goes a long way

 Holidays are the busiest time of year to travel by plane.
-Preparing a child, teenager or adult with autism spectrum disorder for plane travel - and new security techniques used at airport security checkpoints - can make a huge difference in making holiday travel a more enjoyable experience for all involved.
+Preparing an autistic individual for plane travel - and new security techniques used at airport security checkpoints - can make a huge difference in the ease of your trip.

 What triggers a pat-down?